micmejia/bible-dump/NKJV/John/John 3.md

 The Father loves the Son, and has given all things into His hand.

 ###### 36
-He who believes in the Son has everlasting life; and he who does not believe the Son shall not see life, but the wrath of God abides on him." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 501 Nelson Pl, Nashville, TN 37214 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences ### Footnotes [^a]: John 3:3 Or _from above_ [^b]: John 3:13 NU omits _who is in heaven_ [^c]: John 3:15 NU omits _not perish but_
+He who believes in the Son has everlasting life; and he who does not believe the Son shall not see life, but the wrath of God abides on him."